 Mid – Range: 2 Friends Hotel

-Day 2: Transfer to the foothills of Rwenzori Mountains National park
+Day 2: Transfer to Rwenzori Mountains National park

 Today you will be transferred to Kasese and continue to the foothills of the Mountains of Moon – the Rwenzori mountains.
 You will have time to rest and prepare to start your trek tomorrow.